menzascripting/Mnet/README.md

     # sample script to report Loopback0 ip on cisco devices
     #
     #   demonstrates typical use of all major Mnet modules
-    #   refer to various Mnet modules' perldoc for complete api info
+    #   refer to various Mnet modules' perldoc for more info
     #
-    #   use --help to list all options, or --help <option>
+    #   --help to list all options, or --help <option>
-    #   use --device <address> to connect to device with logging
+    #   --device <address> to connect to device with logging
+    #   --username and --password should be set if necessary
-    #   use --batch <file.batch> to process multiple --device lines
+    #   --batch <file.batch> to process multiple --device lines
-    #   add --report csv:<file.csv> to create an output csv report
+    #   --report csv:<file.csv> to create an output csv report
-    #   add --record <file.test> to create replayable test file
+    #   --record <file.test> to create replayable test file
-    #   use --test --replay <file.test> to show script changes
+    #   --test --replay <file.test> for regression test output

     # load modules
     use warnings;